 Regulation and Compliance: Clariant is subject to many rules and regulations as well as compliance standards.
-These include chemical industry, country, government and customer requirements as well as the European Union's (EU) Regulations on Registration, Evaluation, Authorization and Restriction of Chemicals (REACH).
-Corporate Product Stewardship is responsible to manage this task.
-Specific matters are delegated to Legal, ESHA and Logistics functions.
+These include chemical industry, country, government and customer requirements as well as the European Union's (EU) Regulations on Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) or similar regulations in other countries.
+Clariant Product Stewardship is responsible to ensure that all relevant legal requirements are met.
+Certain specific matters are delegated to Legal, ESHA and logistics functions.

-Sites and Locations: This includes manufacturing plants and equipment that are important for the production of Clariant products for sale to customers.
+Sites and Locations: This includes manufacturing plants and equipment important for the production of Clariant products for sale to customers.
 Also addressed are country and culture issues that could create threats and opportunities to business objectives.
-The objective is to maintain high quality production facilities.
-Risk management is delegated to ESHA and Regional Services.
+The aim is to maintain high quality production facilities.
+EHSA and Regional Services are responsible for the management of the associated risks.

-Economic Development: The achievement of corporate targets depends on the economic development.
-Economic development is therefore continuously monitored in all markets.
+Economic Development: The achievement of corporate targets depends on economic development which is therefore continuously monitored in all markets.
 Should a market not develop in line with expectations, the organization will be adjusted accordingly.